jelilat/inflation-dashboard/README.md

 [!image](labelimg.png)

-The screenshots from Instacart should be saved in the data/images folder and the annotations should be saved in data/annotations folder
+The screenshots from Instacart should be saved in the data/images folder and the annotations should be saved in data/annotations folder.